 When reading the user agent string, do not rely on specific version numbers within the string that are subject to change when the software is updated.
-To provide a Fire TV-platform specific experience, test for the string “AmazonWebAppPlatform” in combination with a device model that starts with “AFT”.
+To provide a Amazon Fire TV-specific experience, test for the string “AmazonWebAppPlatform” in combination with a device model that starts with “AFT”.

-The following table shows the user agent strings for Fire TV:
+The following table shows the user agent strings for Amazon Fire TV:

 |Amazon Web App Platform||

 Placeholders in User Agent Strings

 The following placeholders in the user agent string are for version numbers that vary by device, for values that can be altered by the user, or for values that can change when Amazon updates the software on the device:

 <android>indicates the Android version number, for example, 4.2.2.